Pirkhs/Exhibition-Curator/README.md

 If you wish to clone this repo locally run the command ```git clone https://github.com/Pirkhs/Exhibition-Curator.git``` in your terminal <br>
-Ensure you are in the correct 'Exhibition Curator' working directory: ```cd [local_file_path]``` <br> Run ```npm install``` in your terminal to download all the required npm packages <br> You will need to request an api key to be able to fetch data from the HAM collection:
+Ensure you are in the correct 'Exhibition Curator' working directory: ```cd [local_file_path]``` <br> Run ```npm install``` in your terminal to download all the required npm packages <br> You will need to request an api key to be able to fetch data from the Harvard Arts Museum:
 - Visit 'https://harvardartmuseums.org/collections/api'
 - Click on "*Send a request*"
 - Fill out the survey